alchemisten/eslint-config/README.md

 * `import/prefer-default-export`: Default imports are not preferred
 * `no-await-in-loop`: It is more common to have dependent calls in a loop than parallelizable calls
 * `no-cond-assign`: Turned off to allow assigning in while loops
-* `no-console`: Allowed until we have a logger package
 * `no-restricted-imports`: Make sure all Material UI components are imported directly from core
 * `no-restricted-syntax`: `for (of)` considered fast enough for our use cases, beware `for (in)` and check object property yourself
 * `no-return-await`: Debugging is improved with return await at the cost of an extra microtask